 University: BA in Philosophy and Politics, University of Reading, with 6 months abroad in the University of Rhode Island

-My first placement was within iESE, a not-for-profit consultancy that specialised in public sector transformations, where I worked within other local councils on a variety of projects, including a Disabled Facilities Grant review and a Support Services Review.
-It was particularly interesting to get a first-hand experience of other councils and their processes, and the transformation and project management skills I learned with iESE are being put to good use in my second placement!
+I was placed at iESE for my first placement, iESE are a not-for-profit consultancy that specialise in public sector transformations.
+In iESE, I worked with other local councils on a variety of projects, including a review into Disabled Facilities Grants and a council wide review into Support Services provision.
+It was particularly interesting to get a first-hand experience of other councils and their processes, and the skills I learned with iESE are still standing me in good stead two placements later!

 Why did you apply for the Kent Graduate Programme - Management Stream?

 The Kent Graduate Programme really appealed to me due to the opportunity to experience a series of placements in 4 different areas within the council over the 2 year programme.
 I knew before I applied that I was interested in working either in local government or in a charity, and the fantastic breadth of experiences KCC offered really sold the scheme to me.
 Not only does the scheme provide the potential for varied experiences, it is paired with a robust personal development scheme one day a week, where the graduate cohort work together on a project and also receive further training and development.